2012 Ford Mustang Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 Ford Mustang continues to earn praise for its powerful and fuel-efficient V6, well-matched transmissions and nimble handling.
-Still some test drivers note that convertibles are better-suited to boulevard cruising than canyon carving, and while they like the Mustang’s optional automatic transmission, it lacks a manual mode for spirited driving.
+Still, some test drivers note that convertible Mustangs are better-suited to boulevard cruising than canyon carving, and while they like the Mustang’s optional automatic transmission, it lacks a manual mode for spirited driving.

 - "As coupes, Mustang V6s are confident on the road with modest body lean in fast turns and accurate steering." -- Consumer Guide